Honda Orthia

 The Honda Orthia (Japanese: ホンダ・オルティア, Honda Orutia) is a compact station wagon manufactured by Honda exclusively for the Japanese market between 1996 and 2002.
-Based on the sixth generation Civic, it was introduced in February 1996 as what Honda called a "Sport Utility Wagon" and sold at Honda Primo dealerships.
+Based on the sixth generation Civic chassis, it was introduced in February 1996 as what Honda called a "Sport Utility Wagon" and initially sold at both Honda Verno and Honda Primo dealerships.
 The name "orthia", a variation of the Greek word orithyia, comes from Artemis Orthia in Greek mythology.

-The Orthia is available with either front-wheel drive or four-wheel drive configurations.
+The Orthia was available with either front-wheel drive or four-wheel drive configurations.
 It is powered with either 1,834 cc B18B DOHC inline-four or 1,972 cc B20B DOHC inline-four engines.

-The following models were available at launch (with a choice of P (Primo) or V (Verno) equipment grades):
+Orthias were made available during the 1996 launch from either Primo or Verno dealerships.
+1996 Models feature a "V" or "P" badge on the trunk to denote between Verno and Primo.
+The Orthia Verno models also feature Amber/Red taillights and round type fog lights, while Primo models feature Clear/Red taillights and rectangular fog lights.
+The following trims were available at launch: